MicrosoftDocs/power-platform/power-virtual-agents/configuration-add-skills.md

    ![Select Provide id for allow list button](media/skills-provide-id.png)

 1. A window will show with your unique ID.
-Copy this and provide it to your Skills developer.
+Copy this ID and provide it to your Skills developer.

    ![Windows showing unique ID](media/skills-provide-id-modal.png)

-**Enter Skill manifest URL to add a Skill to your bot:**
+**Enter the Skill manifest URL to add a Skill to your bot:**

 1. In the [Power Virtual Agents portal](https://powerva.microsoft.com), on the side navigation pane, expand the **Manage** menu and select **Skills**.